-- 25. From 1 February 2017 all new licensed Trainers are required to have Public Liability Insurance providing minimum cover of £5 million.
+26. All Licensed Trainers are required to have Public Liability Insurance providing minimum cover of £5 million.
 This policy must include cover for any awards of damages given to a member of the public arising out of the death, bodily injury or damage to property suffered by members of the general public at a recognised race meeting.
-Trainers are likely also to require Employers' Liability Insurance in accordance with the Employers' Liability (Compulsory Insurance) Act 1969. - 26.
-Those who are applying for renewal of licence are required to update any existing policy, should it not currently provide minimum cover of £5 million, as and when it falls due for renewal.
+Trainers are likely also to require Employers' Liability Insurance in accordance with the Employers' Liability (Compulsory Insurance) Act 1969.